NorCal man who went missing in 1999 found at LA-area hospital after sister sees him in news article

 The woman's brother had vanished in 1999 from Doyle, California, which is near Reno, Nevada, authorities said.
 It appears he went missing voluntarily, according to the sheriff's office.

-The USA Today article published this spring asked the public to help identify a nonverbal man who was in a hospital in the Los Angeles area, the sheriff's office said.
+The USA Today article published this spring asked the public to help identify a nonverbal man who was in a hospital in Lynwood, the sheriff's office said.

-Lassen County sheriff's deputy Derek Kennemore contacted St. Francis Medical Center in Lynwood and learned the unidentified man was transferred to another LA-area hospital in July, authorities said.
+Lassen County sheriff's deputy Derek Kennemore contacted St. Francis Medical Center and learned the unidentified man was transferred to another LA-area hospital in July, authorities said.

 A Los Angeles police detective went to the second hospital and fingerprinted the patient, which confirmed his identity as the man reported missing in 1999, the sheriff's office said in a statement Monday.